nikolaystrikhar/gutenberg-forms/readme.txt

 == Changelog ==
 For more information, visit [Gutenberg Forms](https://gutenbergforms.com).

+= 1.2.0 = (11 Apr 2020)
+- New: Now form entries are recorded in database
+- New: forms CPT - Create forms and use anywhere using shortcode
+- New: Templates Library - Start creating forms quickly with ready to use templates
+- Added: Bulk Add Option for select, radio and checkbox fields
+- Fixed: Bugs
+- Improved: Code

 = 1.1.0 = (28 Mar 2020)
 - Added: Multi Step feature
 - Added: File Upload Field